 Since 2011 the Colombian military is combating the BACRIMs in Urubá, Córdoba, Nariño, Antioquia, Sucre and Choco (so called TROY I and II operations) and there are some successes, but it is like fighting cockroaches in a kitchen.
 They multiply at the same rate as you exterminate them, because there is plenty of food.

 One can not escape the impression that all legalization regarding combating the paramilitaries has been mainly and understandably political window dressing, because of the government's and army's involvement in the operations.
 It makes you realize that the present state of Colombia needs paramilitaries, drug monies and the FARC-EP/ELN enemy to continue the status quo of unequal land distribution and domestic armed conflict.
 There is a common interest to maintain the status quo and keeping the 60 years old domestic armed conflict alive.
 It keeps the conservatives and liberals in power and prevents the real socialists to take over.

 There are only two (simplified!) working solutions to the problem: 1.
-Redistribute land by confiscating it from the drugbarons, druglords and paramilitaries, and give it back to the landless campesinos and IDP's.
+Redistribute grabbed land by confiscating it back from the large landowners, drugbarons, druglords and paramilitaries, and give it back to the landless campesinos and IDP's.
 Then the guerrillas will most certainly demobilize.
 2. Legalize and regulate coca and cocaine and drain the cash-flow to the paramilitaries (and guerrillas).
 Both solutions are very difficult to realize, because of the widespread corruption and paramilitary political influence.